Each story inevitably brings up the same questions: Who is susceptible to cult recruitment? Why do people stay? What's the appeal of a cult leader?

-Recently, you've probably read more about the disturbing prevalence of cults than you've ever wanted to, as 2019 has already featured more headlines about "cults"—especially "sex cults"—than any other previous year (according to analysts who break down what news most often ruins your mornings).
+You've probably read more about the disturbing prevalence of cults than you've ever wanted to, as 2019 featured more headlines about "cults"—especially "sex cults"—than any other previous year (according to analysts who break down what news most often ruins your mornings).

-In January, Lifetime exposed R. Kelly's alleged "sex cult" comprised of underage girls in his mansion.
-Last month, CW actress Allison Mack pleaded guilty for running Keith Raniere's "sex-cult" in Albany after former members alleged that his "self-improvement organization for women," NXIVM, blackmailed young women to be Raniere's personal "slaves."
-Now, another disturbing story has shined a spotlight on cult-like activities in the murky regions of upstate New York, this time at Sarah Lawrence College.
+Last January, Lifetime exposed R. Kelly's alleged "sex cult" comprised of underage girls in his mansion.
+CW actress Allison Mack pleaded guilty for running Keith Raniere's "sex-cult" in Albany after former members alleged that his "self-improvement organization for women," NXIVM, blackmailed young women to be Raniere's personal "slaves."
+But another disturbing story has shined a spotlight on cult-like activities in the murky regions of upstate New York, this time at Sarah Lawrence College.
 Each story inevitably brings up the same questions: Who is susceptible to cult recruitment?
 Why do people stay?
 What is the appeal of a cult leader?

-New York Magazine recently exposed a con-man's manipulation of undergraduates at Sarah Lawrence, an insular liberal arts school.
+Lawrence Ray, the father of a student at Sarah Lawrence, was recently charged by federal law enforcement for extortion, forced prostitution, and forced labor.
+Last year, New York Magazine first exposed the con-man's manipulation of undergraduates at Sarah Lawrence, an insular liberal arts school.
 In 2010, Lawrence Ray moved into his daughter's on-campus dorm after being released from prison for insurance fraud.
 He swiftly manipulated students into believing he was a former CIA operative and an ex-Marine who had developed a "core program of personal transformation."
 Preying on the teenagers' insecurities and quests for self-discovery, he maintained psychological control over his daughter and her classmates through bizarre versions of pseudo-therapy, leading to the teens' financial, sexual, and emotional exploitation.

 Lawrence Ray New York Post